Washington’s Week 4 preview: How do you stop Lamar Jackson?

 The most important question of the week for the Washington Football Team — How do you stop Lamar Jackson? — is one of the most difficult in the NFL.
-The league’s reigning MVP has tormented defensive coaches basically forever, though the Kansas City Chiefs contained him last week for 97 yards passing and 83 yards rushing.
+The league’s reigning MVP has tormented defensive coaches basically forever, though the Kansas City Chiefs held him last week to 97 yards passing and 83 yards rushing.
 They did so, Jackson told reporters, by essentially copying the game plan from when the Tennessee Titans upset them last postseason.

 The basics of the most effective strategy to date: One, force Jackson to run laterally by collapsing the interior and keeping outside defenders disciplined.
 Two, disrupt receivers’ timing with physicality and play top-down coverage to limit explosive plays.
 Three, force turnovers.
 And four, if defenders are being honest, get a little lucky.

 The other key is to force Jackson to play from behind.
 The Titans seized a 14-0 lead last January and the Chiefs a 27-10 one last week.
 This forces the quarterback who spent less time trailing last season than any other to speed up one of the league’s slowest, most methodical offenses.
 If any question remains about Jackson, it’s his ability to throw when defenses know he will and lead a comeback.
-In his career, he’s never overcome a deficit greater than eight points.
+In his career, he has never overcome a deficit greater than eight points.

 For Washington, this is still a monumental task.
 Not only is the offense seemingly unequipped to seize a quick lead, but the defense will be hard-pressed to keep Jackson lateral.
 The strength of the team, the defensive line, is thinned by the absences of end Chase Young (strained groin) and tackle Matt Ioannidis (torn biceps).
 The loss to the Arizona Cardinals in Week 2, coaches and players mentioned this week, offered a silver lining.
 The matchup against Kyler Murray helped the defense prepare for a shifty, speedy quarterback such as Jackson.

 Despite the bleak outlook, this game, like this season, still offers a chance for growth.
 The defense will get to grade its progress against one of the league’s most dangerous players.
-Asked if he saw any weaknesses in Jackson’s game, defensive coordinator Jack Del Rio responded with an emphatic “no.”
+Asked whether he saw any weaknesses in Jackson’s game, defensive coordinator Jack Del Rio responded with an emphatic “no.”

 “I see a guy that’s an incredible athlete, got a great arm,” he added.
 “He’s a threat to run it or throw it.
 He’s got a tremendous supporting cast around him.
-I think he’s well-coached, and I think it’s a really good football team.”
+I think he’s well coached, and I think it’s a really good football team.”

 After undergoing cancer treatments, Coach Ron Rivera struggled through practice Wednesday and Thursday, calling it “a bit of a bear.”
-On Friday, Rivera said he felt “actually pretty good” and prepared to coach Sunday, though he plans on receiving an IV during the game.
+On Friday, Rivera said he felt “actually pretty good” and prepared to coach Sunday, though he plans to receive an IV during the game.
 He also liked seeing his players in person and not on tape.

 “I thought they had great tempo, great energy,” Rivera said Friday.
 “I thought [quarterback] Dwayne [Haskins]’s level of play has picked up.
 He seemed to focus a bit more, which is good.
 I think he’s getting an understanding of how to do things in order to be successful.”